 Growing up in cosmopolitan Alexandria, I noticed granita kiosks were all over the place.
-My parents who were overly sceptical about the hygiene of street food, allowed me to have our granita with not too much give and take.
-According to them, lemons kill viruses anyway” this is what they believed.
+My parents who were excessively skeptical about the hygiene of street food, allowed me to have our granita with not too much give and take.
+“Lemons kill viruses anyway” this is what they believed.

 A recent trip to Rome evoked many distant memories of a place (Alexandria) that was quite different from what it looks like now!

 Coming back from my trip, I was pleasantly surprised to find my basil pot beautifully blossoming and the leaves abundantly growing.
 I seriously started a thread of basil-infused dishes.
 Of course, most of them are Italians.
 Granita was on the top of my to-cook list.
 Adding a splash of limoncello takes this straightforward and simple dessert to a fun yet sophisticated adult cooler.

 Inspired by a childhood memory from my hometown Alexandria, Egypt

 - 1 cup lemon-lime juice, made of 4 to 5 lemons and 1 lime

 - Zest of one lemon and one lime

 - 5 basil leaves